 The antidote to resilience fatigue is compassion–for yourself and for your kids.
 When people feel resilience fatigue, they’re not only exhausted but they are judging themselves for what they aren’t doing.
 This is especially true for kids with ADHD, LD or ASD who find virtual school difficult and aren’t doing well.
 Their current challenges reinforce whatever negative self-talk they already engage in.
 So, we’ve got to pivot to paying more attention to what is going well enough, adjusting expectations to meet the reality of pandemic life and reducing negative expectations for failure.
 Follow these steps to regroup and rekindle the spark of strength that you all possess:

-- Go backwards to go forwards: As a family, look back on what’s helped you thus far get through the pandemic.
+Look back as a family on what has helped you thus far get through the pandemic.
 Help your kids be as specific as possible.
 They may need some nudging as recalling positive stuff is tough for many folks, particularly those with ADHD.
 Write down each idea on a large piece of paper and put it in the kitchen or tv room for everyone to see.
 When you examine what tools fostered previous resilience, you’ll see the drops of water needed to refill your dry well right in front of you.
-Pick one to practice for a week otherwise you’ll get overwhelmed and the whole thing will be self-defeating.
+Pick one to practice for a week, otherwise it might overwhelm you and be self-defeating.

-One of my favorite mentors used to say: “When you get to the end of your rope, make a knot and hold on.”
-Holding on, accepting that you and your family need to rest there, reset and regroup are the ways you cope with resilience fatigue and rebuild your collective and personal strengths.
+One of my favorite mentors says: “When you get to the end of your rope, make a knot and hold on.”
+Holding on, resting there, resetting and regrouping will help your family cope with resilience fatigue.
+These practices will help rebuild your collective and personal strengths, too.

 Read more blog posts: